 Focus on the Present Moment

-So how can we focus our energy into experiencing, living, and enjoying the present moment?
+So what are some practical things we can do to help us focus our energy into experiencing, living, and enjoying the present moment?
 I suggest we should daily “perform our vows.”

 Psalms 61:8 reads, “So will I sing praise unto thy name for ever, that I may daily perform my vows.”

+What's a vow?
 A vow is a solemn promise you make committing yourself to an act, service, or condition.
+For example, I commit myself to exercising (or at least moving) every day.

 This is one of the best things about believing in God and applying the practical spiritual truths that we know.
-We can “perform” or do what we’ve committed ourselves to do, and do it one day at a time.
+We can “perform our vows” or do what we’ve committed ourselves to do, and do it one day at a time.

 What have we committed to do?

 For example, we love the people we love daily.
 Love ‘em up.
 Right?
 And when each day is over, we thank God for our commitments, and we go to sleep.
-Staying committed to the things we have at hand, we live and do God’s Word, and by doing them well, we can help ourselves to stop worrying about “the morrow.”
+By staying committed to the things we have at hand, we live and do God’s Word.
+And by doing those things well, we can help ourselves to stop worrying about “the morrow.”

 Doing God’s Word

-Spending time in every twenty-four-hour period, each day, with our thoughts focused on doing God’s Word can help us live day-by-day, and not worry about the future.
-What does that mean – “doing God’s Word”?
-Here are a few examples of what that means to us:
+Spending time in every twenty-four-hour period, each day, with our thoughts focused on "doing God’s Word" can help us live day-by-day, and not worry about the future.
+Here are a few examples of what "Doing God's Word" means to us:

-Those are practical things we do to enjoy life and bless others, and those things we learned from reading God’s Word.
+Those are practical things we do to enjoy life and bless others, and those things we learned from reading God’s Word and going to fellowship.

 And while we are focusing our energy and actions into living every day inspired (or in spirit) from what we’ve learned, we are daily loaded up with blessings.

-Because we pray and plan, we can stop anxious thoughts about the future, and live our lives to the fullest one day at a time.
+I encourage you to pray and plan, which can help us stop anxious thoughts about the future and live our lives to the fullest one day at a time.

 If you enjoyed reading that article, you may want to check out "Why Men Watch Football."